emberjs/rfcs/text/0625-helper-managers.md

 other antipatterns.

 This hook is only called for helpers with the `hasScheduledEffect` capability enabled.
+This hook is also not called in SSR currently, though this could be added as a capability in the future.
 It has the following timing semantics:

 **Always**
 - called after the helper was first created, if the helper has not been